ZhanZhynn/OOP_9_Men_Morris/Nine_Mens_Morris/README.md

 ## Introduction
 Program is developed using Java and JavaFX.

+## How to run the game
+1. Download the latest release from [here](https://git.infotech.monash.edu/fit3077-s1-2023/MA_Thursday4pm_Team6/project/-/tree/main/Sprint%203/Releases).

+2. There are 2 versions, a Windows Batch File and a JAR file:
+   - For Windows: (recommended if you are using Windows)
+     - unzip <'filename'>, locate the directory of the .bat file and run it.
+   - For Mac or Windows:
+     - you will need Java 17 or above installed.
+     - Run the .jar file by double clicking on it or run it from the terminal in the folder using the command `java -jar 9mm.jar`

-## How to run
+## How to compile and run the build on intelliJ
-**To run our 9MM game, please follow the steps below:**
+**To build our 9MM game, please follow the steps below:**
 1. Clone the GitLab repository
 2. Set up JavaFX in Intellij.
 You may refer this [video](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwiAxeq42Mn-AhXk1TgGHWZkCUAQwqsBegQICBAF&url=https%3A%2F%2Fwww.youtube.com%2Fwatch%3Fv%3DIvsvjUq38Jc&usg=AOvVaw0gUcKQI4-TAIw965WQCYux) or JavaFX's [website](https://openjfx.io/openjfx-docs/) if necessary.
 3. Set up VM configuration for JavaFX (shown in last part of video) and run from there.

-*Attempt was made to create a jar file for the game, but it was unsuccessful.
-Hence, the game can only be run from Intellij.*

 If the game runs successfully, you will see the interface below: